m-abdelgawad/logs-cleaner/README.md

 * Version: v1.0.0

 ### Description
-Looking to clean up your system and free up some space?
-This script is the solution for you!

 This script deletes log files that are older than a specified number of days, which is a helpful feature for maintaining your system's storage.